NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 As noted elsewhere, unlike for pressure calculation, we do want to evaluate the $j'th$ particle when it equals the $i'th$ particle that defines the $x$ position, ie we don't skip when $pt_j = pt_i$ otherwise if $pt_i$ is seperated it will yield zero density value on its self, it should always still evaluate its own density as the resulting $\rho_i$ value.
 Zero density on particles also creates problems elsewhere as we use density for weighting having $\rho = 0 $ can result in nans from divide by zero.

+Because we need to demonstrate the pressure gradient calculated using Poly6 Gradient and this leads to density yielding 0 for some particles (not sure why as Poly6 is always used for density regardless of the chosen kernel gradient used for pressure or surf tens calc), the solution to this is enforce a small minimum density of some epsilon to prevent divide by zero errors, we start with this $\rho = 1e-02f$ value for example and then accumulate the particle density atop of this.

 ##### Adding Mass

 Its not a correct way to go about it by assuming if mass is 1 for all particles, we can neglect it.
 Because Mass itself should be calculated from total particle count (or particle neighbour count) so that as particle spacing decreases the resulting density and behaviour is more correctly scaled, without needing to retune the parameters.